ropensci/waywiser/cran-comments.md

-This is the fifth CRAN release of waywiser.
-This patch release anticipates some breaking changes in new versions of the vip package, and updates some tests and examples so that waywiser will still pass checks once the new version of vip is released.
+This is the sixth CRAN release of waywiser.
+This patch release addresses some breaking changes in new versions of the vip package, and updates some tests and examples so that waywiser will pass checks under the new version of vip.

 ## R CMD check results